DeclanChidlow/vale.rocks/src/posts/typing-systems.md

 - Dvorak, which came about in the 1930s.
 It goes all in on efficiency and optimising finger movements.
 The layout is entirely different from QWERTY.
 - Colemak, which came about in 2006.
 It aims for improved typing comfort and speed while remaining reasonably close to QWERTY by not moving a huge number of keys around.
 It also doesn't mess with the placement of common shortcuts.
 This makes switching easier.
 - [Workman](https://workmanlayout.org) attempts to address some of Colemak's shortcomings.
-It does introduce many cases where one finger needs to hit multiple keys in succession [^1].
+It does introduce many cases where one finger needs to hit multiple keys in succession.[^1]

 Speed was not too much of an object to me, as I could already write faster than I could realistically think to write in most scenarios, and I could certainly type faster than I could code.
 I obviously didn't want to choose a layout which prioritises ergonomics to the point of my speed becoming an issue, but speed isn't my explicit goal.
 Any of the above layouts come with a speed improvement thanks to the added efficiency anyhow.